TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

 .. figure:: ../../Images/manual_html_m615ff10e.png
    :alt: The original function menu inside the info module

+   The original function menu inside the info module

 By adding this Page TSconfig we can remove the "Page TSconfig" item

 .. code-block:: typoscript